Note: Application best completed on a desktop computer.

 CPA Australia requires all applicants who hold a non-accredited degree from an institution in China to have their degree award and transcripts verified through an authorised Chinese qualification verification service, accompanied by an English translation.
 If you have a diploma qualification that contributed to your bachelor degree, you must also provide the relevant verified and translated award and transcripts.

 All verification reports must be sent directly to CPA Australia from the verification body and must include a copy of the documents that have been verified.

 Ensure you consider the verification processing times and ensure you allocate sufficient time for your verification to be completed.

 We currently accept verifications from the following authorised verification services: VETASSESS, Aohua and CHESICC.

 How to prioritise an urgent application

-If your visa is expiring in two weeks or earlier, let us know and we will prioritise your application to aim for your results to be issued before your visa deadline.
+If your visa is expiring within three weeks, please notify us and we will prioritise your application to aim for your results to be issued before your visa deadline.
 You will need to do the following:

 - scan a copy of your visa deadline

-- add the subject line: VISA DEADLINE: application ID, family name, first name
+- attach it to an email with the subject line VISA DEADLINE: application ID, family name, first name